maxrosan/Crypto---K128/README.txt

 	Defines the key will be used to encrypt or decrypt

 	-g
 	Generates public and private keys for RSA algorithm.
+The prime numbers are verified by using Fermat Test and Miller-Rabin probabilistic primality tests.

 INSTRUCTIONS TO COMPILE: